metriccoders/metriccoders/README.md

 We are building the largest open-source AI community.
 Our repository comprises of various AI models, datasets, notebooks, full stack LLM applications, Indic language models, and more.
 Our projects are implemented using a variety of frameworks such as PyTorch, Keras, TensorFlow, Scikit-learn and Langchain.
 Our blog is www.metriccoders.com and feel free to star our repositories if you like them.

 It is created and maintained by Suhas Bhairav.
-My linkedin profile is: https://www.linkedin.com/in/suhasbhairav/
+Linkedin profile is: https://www.linkedin.com/in/suhasbhairav/

 ## Our Mission 🚀